Some Lesser-Known Facts About Botox & Fillers

 Can Botox be reversed?

 Botox is slowly metabolized by the body and unfortunately, once it is injected, it cannot be removed.
-In the unlikely event that a side effect from the Botox occurs, such as a droopy eyelid, there are medications that can but used to stimulate the eyelid muscle temporarily to make it function better, but tincture of time is the best treatment as the Botox wears off over 3-4 months.
+In the unlikely event that a side effect from the Botox occurs, such as a droopy eyelid, there are medications that can but used to stimulate the eyelid muscle to make it function better, but time is the best treatment as Botox wears off over 3-4 months.
 Even if you have had Botox before, if you are visiting an injector for the first time, it may be wise to go a little light on the treatment and add more after the Botox has reached maximal effect at 2 weeks.

 I have a big event coming up and I want to look my best.
 When is the optimal timing of an injection treatment before my event?